dafiliks/nex/INFO.md

 `.nex` for obvious reasons.

 ### Output Target
-Nex Lang compiles into x64 Intel assembly language.
+Nex Lang compiles into x86-64 Intel style assembly language.

+### Compatibility
+Currently, this project has been developed and tested on Linux (Arch) machines only.

 # Building